SatyamRaj1905/Main-Web-Dev/Week 20_Nextjs_continued/NextjsContinued.md

 Now notice the **difference between `good` and `bad` `page.tsx`, can you see `page.tsx` of `good` page WILL NOT CHANGE ("hi there" se "hi satyam" nhi ho jayega), but the code inside the `page.tsx` of `bad` page CAN CHANGE IN THE FUTURE (as there is state variable which will change if the button will be clicked) which WILL RE-RENDER and hence you will some change in the page**

-If you even go to the `bad`, `page.tsx`"http://localhost:3000/bad" **you will clearly see an error saying as BUILD ERROR and hence if you want to make this code work, youhvae to use `"use client"` at the top of your code as IT NOW HAS BECOME CLIENT COMPONENT**
+If you even go to the `bad`, `page.tsx`"http://localhost:3000/bad" **you will clearly see an error saying as BUILD ERROR and hence if you want to make this code work, you have to use `"use client"` at the top of your code as IT NOW HAS BECOME CLIENT COMPONENT**

 ```javascript
 "use client" // adding "use client" at the top of the code